2010s in music: Pop punk and punk rock

-With a few exceptions (including Green Day, The Offspring, Fall Out Boy, Paramore, Blink-182 and Panic! at the Disco), pop punk had heavily decreased in mainstream popularity during the 2010s and had not been enjoying popular success as it once did in the late 1990s and early 2000s.
-Emo, which had gained heavy widespread success between 2004 and 2008, had heavily declined in popularity by the early 2010s with the 2013 Breakup of My Chemical Romance being a likely factor of that.
-Early 1990s punk rock bands, like Bad Religion, NOFX, and Pennywise, had not had mainstream success since the 1990s or 2000s but still enjoyed heavy touring.
-Second wave pop punk acts, such as Good Charlotte, Sum 41, Simple Plan, and New Found Glory had heavily declined in popularity.
-However, DIY ethic punk rock had seen somewhat of a cult resurgence with bands, including Martha, The Spook School, Neck Deep, The Story So Far, and Joanna Gruesome, growing in popularity and being played on radio stations, like BBC Radio 6 Music.
-Garage punk bands such as Wavves, FIDLAR, PUP, Best Coast, The Growlers, Bass Drum of Death, The Garden, Ty Segall, Cherry Glazerr, and Thee Oh Sees had gained popularity, especially in Southern California.
-Many of these garage punk bands had signed to Burger Records, who are known for their DIY style ethos and releasing albums on cassette tape.
+With a few exceptions (including Green Day, the Offspring, Fall Out Boy, and Blink-182), pop-punk decreased in mainstream popularity during the 2010s and did not enjoy the success that it had in the late 1990s and early 2000s.
+Emo, which had gained success between 2004 and 2008, declined in popularity by the early 2010s, with My Chemical Romance breaking up in 2013.
+Early 1990s punk rock bands, like Bad Religion, NOFX, and Pennywise, did not have mainstream success but still enjoyed heavy touring.
+Second wave pop punk acts, including Good Charlotte, Sum 41, Simple Plan, and New Found Glory, declined in popularity.
+However, DIY punk rock had seen somewhat of a cult resurgence with bands such as Martha, the Spook School, Neck Deep, the Story So Far, and Joanna Gruesome growing in popularity and being played on radio stations like BBC Radio 6 Music.
+Garage punk bands such as Wavves, FIDLAR, PUP, Best Coast, the Growlers, Bass Drum of Death, the Garden, Ty Segall, Cherry Glazerr, and Thee Oh Sees gained popularity, especially in Southern California.
+Many of these garage punk bands had signed to Burger Records, who are known for their DIY ethos and releasing albums on cassette tape.